Introduction

 In larger band formations, the drummer often adopts the clave pattern on the snare drum.
 Quincy Jones played jazz trumpet, produced Michael Jackson’s albums and obviously also liked bossa nova:

 Don’t transfer the clave to the guitar until you feel comfortable with the rhythms.
 As with the basic bossa nova rhythm the thumb takes over the function of the basic pulse (in half notes, i.e. on beats 1 and 3).
 The fingers pluck the clave rhythm on the upper strings.
+If you want to dive straight into a song arrangement with a clave pattern, you can try out Menina Moca by Luiz Antonio.Â

-Even if these rhythms are often not used directly in guitar pieces, they are part of the modern basic vocabulary and noticeably expand the rhythmic security.
+Even if these rhythms are often not used directly in guitar pieces, they are part of the modern basic vocabulary and noticeably expand your rhythmic security.
 In the chapter on the Brazilian Partido Alto rhythm you will find more rhythms and examples of use to expand your guitar playing.